LG vs Panasonic: the best TVs in the world go head-to-head

 LG's webOS 2.0 is widely regarded as the best TV operating system around.
 Mostly because it knows its job is to service a television first and foremost, not an overgrown tablet that Android TV wants to be.

-The webOS interface on the LG 65EF950V is clean and never gets in the way of using the TV and has the full complement of catch-up and streaming services too.
+The webOS interface on the LG 65EF9500 is clean and never gets in the way of using the TV and has the full complement of catch-up and streaming services too.

 Panasonic's use of Firefox OS has stood its own smart TVs in good stead, but curiously it has eschewed that software for its OLED flagship.
-That means the CZ950 series has a dearth of catch-up goodness here in the UK and less in the way of smarts.
+That means the CZ950 series has a dearth of catch-up goodness to do and less in the way of smarts.

 Panasonic maintains this is in order to preserve as much processing power as possible for all the imaging tech.